What are the five principal wind turbine parts?

 2. Wind energy tower

 The towers of most modern turbines are made of round steel tubes.
-A rule of thumb for a turbine tower is that it is the same height as the circle’s diameter its blades make as they spin.
-Generally, the taller the turbine, the more susceptible to high-speed winds.
-Because the farther we are from the ground, the stronger the wind (the wind does not have the same speed at different heights).
+A rule of thumb for a turbine tower is that it should be the same height as the diameter of the circle its blades make as they spin.
+In general, the taller the turbine, the more susceptible it is to high-speed winds.
+This is because the farther we are from the ground, the stronger the wind (the wind does not have the same speed at different heights).

 Discover how to transport and install tower sections with our equipment.